-What is Aseptic Meningitis?
+Exactly What is Aseptic Meningitis?

-With aseptic meningitis a person has signs and symptoms of meningitis, but bacteria do not grow in culture.
+With aseptic meningitis a person has signs and symptoms of meningitis, but bacteria do not grow in cultures.
 Many different things can cause aseptic meningitis including viruses, fungi, tuberculosis, some medications and infections near the brain or spinal cord, such as epidural abscesses.

 Coxsackie virus and echovirus, two members of a family of viruses called enteroviruses, account for about half the cases of aseptic meningitis.
 Other enteroviruses, herpes viruses, and mumps are additional causes.
 The rate of these enteroviral infections increases in summer and early fall.